LiefRasmuson/My_Musings/README.md

 # skin.CarPc-Carbon Kodi 17

-This skin is base on skin.estouchy
+This is a copy of the excellent skin by IDorel
-I keep it the Home screen design.
+It is not a full working copy, Do not download this copy